konsumer/pulumi-graphql-transforms/README.md

 const { schema, resources } = transform(typeDefs)

 // feel free to modify anything before you commit
+// you can also just use schema if you want to implement all your own stuff

 // make an appsync api
 const api = new appsync.GraphQLApi(`${getProject()}_graphql_${getStack()}`, { schema })